-Longview’s Comprehensive Plan Update is Completed
+Longview’s 2016 Comprehensive Plan Update

 The Longview Comprehensive Plan also meets the requirements of the Washington State Growth Management Act (GMA) for counties and cities that are not fully planning under the Act.
-However, counties and those cities within counties not fully planning under the Act are still required to develop consistency between their comprehensive plans and their development regulations.
-This consistency is accomplished by adopting development regulations, such as a zoning ordinance and a zoning map, that implement the land use goals and policies contained within the Comprehensive Plan.
+However, counties and those cities within counties that are not fully planning under the Act are still required to develop consistency between their comprehensive plans and their development regulations.
+This consistency is accomplished by adopting development regulations, such as a zoning ordinance and map, to implement the land use goals and policies contained within the Comprehensive Plan.
 The zoning map will help achieve the goals and policies specifically laid out in the Plan's Land Use Element.

 Over the 20-year horizon of the Comprehensive Plan, its contents will be relied upon during countless discussion, as the City Council and various city departments make decisions on laws, rules, regulations and programs.
 In this way, we will ensure that change and growth over the next two decades will help us achieve the city of the future, as described in the Plan's vision statement.

 To view chapters of the current comprehensive plan, which was adopted in 2006, please click on the links below: